Gaurav-822/AsteroidShooter/README.md

-# AstroidGame - Tutorial
+# AsteroidShooter - Tutorial

 ## Overview

-**AstroidGame** is a Flutter game built using the Flame engine.
+**AsteroidShooter** is a Flutter game built using the Flame engine.
 The game challenges players to control a spaceship, avoid enemies, and shoot to survive.
 As the game progresses, enemies spawn faster, and the gameplay becomes more challenging.

 This tutorial walks you through the process of building **AstroidGame** step by step.
 By the end, you'll have a complete game that integrates shooting mechanics, dynamic enemy spawning, and animations.